Robert Daniel Lawrence: Early life

 R.D.
-Lawrence, better known as Robin Lawrence was born at 10 Ferryhill Place, Aberdeen, a four-storied granite terraced dwelling in a quiet tree-lined street in what was then an affluent middle-class area of the city.
+Lawrence, better known as Robin Lawrence was born at 10 Ferryhill Place, Aberdeen, a four-storied granite terraced dwelling in a quiet tree-lined street in an affluent, middle-class area of the city.
 He was the second son of Thomas and Margaret Lawrence.
 His father was a prosperous brush manufacturer, whose firm supplied all the brushes to Queen Victoria and her heirs at Balmoral.
 At the age of ten, the family moved to a larger more imposing newly built granite building, 8 Rubislaw Den North, then on the outskirts of the town and now the most prestigious housing area in the city.
 He was within five minutes cycling distance of the Aberdeen Grammar School which he attended from 1900–09.
 He had a good scholastic record but also excelled at sport.
 In his later years there, he represented the school at rugby and cricket and won prizes for swimming.
 Throughout his school years, his name featured regularly for different events at the annual school sports including in 1907, second prize for the bizarre event "Sword Feats on Bicycle"!

 He matriculated aged eighteen and went to Aberdeen University to take an MA in French and English.
 After graduation, he briefly worked in an uncle's drapery shop in Glasgow but gave this up after just a few weeks, returning to Aberdeen where he enrolled back at Aberdeen University to study Medicine.
 He had a brilliant undergraduate career winning gold medals in Anatomy (2), Clinical Medicine and Surgery and graduated "with honours" in 1916.
 During his second year, on the advice of his anatomy professor he sat and passed the primary FRCS examination in London.
 He gave up rugby when a student, but represented the university at both hockey and tennis.
 He was also President of the Students' Representative Council.

 Upon graduation, Lawrence immediately joined the RAMC and after six months home service, served on the Indian Frontier until invalided home in 1919 with dysentery and was discharged with the final rank of captain.
 After a few weeks convalescing at home and fishing, he went to London and obtained the post of House Surgeon in the Casualty Department at King's College Hospital.
 Six months later, being now accepted as a "King's Man", he became an assistant surgeon in the Ear, Nose and Throat Department.
 Shortly afterwards, while practising for a mastoid operation on a cadaver, he was chiselling the bone when a bone chip flew into his right eye setting up an unpleasant infection.
 He was hospitalised, but the infection failed to settle and he was discovered to have diabetes.
 At his age at this time; this represented a death sentence.